jamesengleback/enz/README.md

 # todo

 ## folding
+The mutation programs I have re-pack sidechains with 5A of the mutation, additional options are:
-- sidechain repacking - restrict to active site
+- more sidechain repacking
 - loop remodelling (82-92, 435-439)
-- score functions - which
+- score functions - compared a bit in /data/stats
+- validating models - backbone rmsd to targets?

 ## docking
-- set up autodock script with odt
+- set up autodock script with odt - nn/rf score
 - rosetta docking

-## bits
+# bits
-- save conda env + leave instructions
-- move tesing tools into tools
-- clean testing
-- link https papers
-- compare score functions
+- look into score outliers from /data/stats/stats.ipynb ; Group1 = 1smj, 3qi8, 3ekb, 3cbd ; Group2 = 3ekd, 4dqk, 4dql